Capital District (New York)

 The Capital District, also known as the Capital Region, is the metropolitan area surrounding Albany, the capital of the U.S. state of New York.
+With an estimated 915,835 residents as of the 2025 US Census estimate, the Capital District is the 4th largest metropolitan area in New York State, and the fastest-growing region in Upstate New York.

 The Capital District was first settled by the Dutch in the early 17th century and came under English control in 1664.
-Albany has been the permanent capital of the state of New York since 1797.
+Albany was the first city to be established in New York State, and has been the permanent capital of the state of New York since 1797.
 The Capital District is notable for many historical events that predate the independence of the United States, including the Albany Plan of Union and the Battles of Saratoga.
+Since 2020, the economy of Albany and the surrounding Capital District has been directed toward artificial intelligence, AI-based photonics, quantum computing hardware manufacturing, nanotechnology, and digital electronics.

 Etymology

-The earliest known reference to the name "Capital District" stems from a Capital Police District that was created in the Albany area in the late 1860s.
+The earliest known reference to the name "Capital District" stems from a Capital Police District that was created in the Albany area in the late 1860s, and was eventually reinforced by the central role played by Albany in both the region and in New York State.

 In the 1910s, several economic and government organizations covering the area used "Capital District" in their name, such as the Capital District Conference of Charities and Corrections in 1913, the Capital District Life Underwriters Association also in 1913, and the Capital District Recreation League.
 The Capital District Recreation League, formed in 1916, proposed to create a Capital District Park in the area of the Shaker settlement.

 Nicknames

 Capitaland, Metroland, the Tri-City Area, and Tech Valley are nicknames sometimes used to refer to the Capital District.
 The region is often also called the 518 after the telephone area code that serves the Capital District.

-The Capital District is a part of the area marketed under the name "Tech Valley" in recognition of the technology companies that have moved to the region.
+The Capital District is a part of the area marketed under the name "Tech Valley" in recognition of the technology companies that have relocated to the region.
 The 19-county Tech Valley region, which extends from the Canada–US border south to Orange County, is marketed by organizations such as the Tech Valley Chamber Coalition, the Albany-Colonie Regional Chamber of Commerce, and the Albany-based Center for Economic Growth.
 In 2011, New York launched a Regional Council initiative under which the "Capital Region" became the state's official name for the eleven-county region consisting of 1.1 million people in Albany, Columbia, Fulton, Greene, Montgomery, Rensselaer, Saratoga, Schenectady, Schoharie, Warren and Washington counties.